-Yes, you should take action to control and eradicate this plant from your site.
+Yes, you should take action to control this plant on your site.
 By doing nothing it could be considered an offence by 'allowing' it to be dispersed or spread.
 It also makes sense to try and control and eradicate the plant from the site sooner rather than later as the longer it is left to expand and spread, the more resources will be required to deal with it.